CUSTOM HOME BUILDERS & DESIGN-BUILD FIRMS : DISCOVERY CONTROL

 Why Answering Services Failed Custom Builders

 A custom builder does not need a message pad.
-It needs a first-touch system that can tell the difference between a lot-ready buyer, an architect referral, a no-land inquiry, a fantasy budget, and a serious discovery call that should move immediately.
+It needs a first-touch system that can tell the difference between a lot-ready buyer, an architect referral, a no-land inquiry, an unrealistic budget, and a serious discovery call that should move immediately.

 Traditional answering services keep the line from sounding completely dead, but they usually do not protect what matters here: lot status, budget bracket, financing readiness, decision-maker alignment, referral source, and the exact next step that keeps the project alive.